 1) Jökulhlaups can cause extensive damage to structures.
-The potential for complete destruction of inhabited buildings is possible over a very large portion of land (330 km2), that covers the outwash plain almost from Entujökull Glacier down to road 255 (Akureyjarvegur).
+The potential for complete destruction of inhabited buildings is possible over a very large portion of land (330 km), that covers the outwash plain almost from Entujökull Glacier down to road 255 (Akureyjarvegur).
+2) More than one thousand people are located in the flood inundation zone and therefore at risk during the summer season when the number of tourists is highest, distributed over some $720 \text{ km}^2$ of land.

-- 2) More than one thousand people are located in the flood inundation zone and therefore at risk during the summer season when the number of tourists is highest, distributed over some 720 km of land. - 3) Partial destruction of the road network could leave about 600 people isolated in Fljótshlíð, Þórsmörk recreational area and in the lowlands flanking Eyjafjallajökull Volcano to the northwest, west and south-west. - 4) Tourists and other temporary visitors represent up to 40% of the people in areas susceptible to flooding or at risk of isolation.
+3) Partial destruction of the road network could leave about 600 people isolated in Fljótshlíð, Þórsmörk recreational area and in the lowlands flanking Eyjafjallajökull Volcano to the northwest, west and south-west.

+4) Tourists and other temporary visitors represent up to 40% of the people in areas susceptible to flooding or at risk of isolation.